lookfirst/gulp-helpers/README.md

 gulp-helpers is written in ES6 and transpiled to ES5 using [babel](https://babeljs.io/).
 This allows us to take advantage of ES6 features while maintaining backwards compatibility.
 In my research, it seems like this is one of the first public [NPM projects](https://www.npmjs.com/package/gulp-helpers) to do this.
 Fun!

 Pull requests to add more tasks or improve on existing ones are welcome.
 I'd like this to become a useful repository for lots of projects.

+## Future

+When Gulp 4 is released, gulp-helpers will be rewritten to support [custom registries](https://github.com/phated/undertaker#custom-registries).